 Many species of fish live in the lakes, including carp, which are easily visible because of their size.
 In the spring and summer, brightly coloured dragonflies and damselflies can be seen hovering above the lake.

 A pair of mute swans have been living on the bottom lakes for a few years now and have had several clutches of cygnets.
 This year they are raising 6 cygnets.
 The young first venture out onto the water when they are just a few days old, and will stay with their parents for around 6 months.

 Other birds that you may spot nesting on the lake are ducks, moorhens and coots.
 Coots with white beaks, and moorhens red beaks.

 Another regular visitor to the lake is the grey heron.
 You might spot one high in the trees, or standing motionless around the lake waiting to catch a fish.

 If you’re really lucky you might see a kingfisher around the bottom lakes.
 Look out for a flash of electric blue close to the water level, or for the kingfisher’s distinctive blue and orange plumage as it sits by the lake looking for fish.

 We do occasionally see other visiting birds on the water.

 Across the UK the non-native American signal crayfish is invading.
 We have a predatory gull which picks them out and consumes them on the middle dam, which is why you may find crayfish remains around the garden.

-Grey wagtails and green woodpeckers can often be seen around the lakes, and a little family of grebes bobbing about.
+Grey wagtails and green woodpeckers can often be seen around the lakes.